vaibhavsingh97/random-word/README.md

 $ make init
 ```

 Add API Key in `random_word` directory defining API Key in `config.yml`.
-If you don't have an API key, then request your API key [here][wornikWebsiteLink]
+If you don't have an API key, then request your API key [here](https://developer.wordnik.com)

 ```sh
 API_KEY = "<API KEY>"